Currents in the dilute $O(n=1)$ model: Abstract

 \section{Abstract}

-In the framework of an inhomogeneous solvable lattice model, we derive exact expressions to boundary-to-boundary current on a lattice of finite width.
-The model we use is the dilute $O(n=1)$ loop model, and our expression are derived based on solutions of the $q$-Kniznik-Zamolodchikov equations, and recursion relations.
+In the framework of an inhomogeneous solvable lattice model, we derive exact expressions for a boundary-to-boundary current on a lattice of finite width.
+The model we use is the dilute O($n$=1) loop model, related to the Izergin-Korepin spin~$\!-1$ chain and the critical site percolation on the triangular lattice.
+Our expressions are derived based on solutions of the $q$-Knizhnik-Zamolodchikov equations, and recursion relations.